kaizacorp/allenbot/README.md

     + credit to Evie for gifs

-- gifs as links to gif specific pages/modal to show tags, 'copy link' button
+- gifs as links to gif specific pages/modal:
+    + to show tags
+    + 'copy link' button

 - refresh page when scrolling-up at top of page

-- request all gifs via allenxandria-gif-api *
 - infinite scroll [requires changes in backend to implement the standard way]

+- implemented in backend, waiting on API updates/deployment:

+    + request all gifs via allenxandria-gif-api
-- random gifs for initial page *
+    + random gifs for initial page
-- option to sort by most recent *
+    + option to sort by most recent
-- option to sort by most popular *
+    + option to sort by most popular

-\* = implemented in backend, waiting on API updates/deployment